dataset-ninja/ph2/ABSTRACT.md

 ## Dermoscopic criteria

 The set of dermoscopic features that is available in the PH2database corresponds to those features that the dematologistsof Hospital Pedro Hispano consider more relevant to performa clinical diagnosis.
-This set of features includes the majorityof the dermoscopic features that have to be assessed in themost widely used medical diagnosis procedures, such as theABCD rule, the 7-point checklist and the Menzies method.

-### Asymmetry

-The asymmetry is one of the most important features fordiagnosing a melanocytic lesion.
-For instance, it is the largestweight factor in the ABCD rule of dermoscopy.In this database, the lesion asymmetry was evaluated bythe clinician according to the ABCD rule.
-Therefore, theasymmetry of a lesion is assessed regarding its contour,colors, and structures distribution simultaneously.
-Moreover,there are three possible labels for this parameter: 0 for fullysymmetric lesions; 1 for asymmetric lesions with respect toone axis; and 2 for asymmetric lesions with respect to twoaxes.